 This is in stark contrast to most personal injury firms which also focus on divorce law, criminal law, or other areas of law in addition to personal injury cases.
 Unlike these firms, we are able to wholly devote our time to clients that are suffering from severe injury.

 Our firm's legal team understands what it means to advocate for individuals who have been victimized by others who have broken the law.
-Dallas Injury Attorney Marc Lenahan has been selected to serve as the National Crime Victim Bar Association's President-Elect for 2013.
+Dallas injury attorney Marc Lenahan was selected to serve as the National Crime Victim Bar Association's President-Elect for 2013.
 Call us at (214) 295-1008 to receive legal representation from the best.

 Contact our firm today to learn more about your legal options as an injury victim.